ibm-cloud-docs/activity-tracker/at_events_iam.md

 * In requestData, the `instance_name` field includes the new name of the API key.
 * In requestData, the `prev_instance_name` field includes the name of the API key before it was changed.

+### Limits events
+{: #at_events_iam_limits}

+There are [limitations](/docs/account?topic=account-known-issues#iam_limits) on the number of service IDs, API keys, trusted profiles, and policies allowed in an account.
+An event is generated when your account reaches 90% of the of the limit for service IDs, API keys, trusted profiles, and policies.

+The following is an example message when an account is approaching the maximum number of service IDs:

+> Warning: You have reached 90% of the maximum number of allowed Service IDs in account 10t2tyv8d1f88940dfc56af370b1f109.
+Your current count is 1800 and the limit is 2000.
+Reduce the number of Service IDs before you hit the limit to ensure that you are not blocked from creating new Service IDs.

+Apply the following search query to view all limits events:
+- `the maximum number of allowed`

+Start by removing inactive identities if they are no longer needed.
+For more information, see [Identifying inactive identities](/docs/account?topic=account-id-inactive-identities).
+{: tip}

 ### Update a user API key or a service ID API key
 {: #at_events_iam_update_apikey}